What is an API?

 - Stripe – have a payment form / shopping cart on your website that processes credit cards in real time

 - Office 365 – gather information from a calendar to show availability on a website

 - Twilio – send SMS’s to users from your website

 - Vision 6 / Mail Chimp – information submitted via your contact form is added / updated in your Vision 6 or mail chimp Account

 - Amazon S3 – store files uploaded to your website in Amazon S3 storage.

-We’ve also integrated with some customised APIs, where a client has requested us to connect their website with an external provider.
+We’ve also integrated with some customised APIs, where a client has requested us to connect their website / system with a specific vendor.